bretdavidson/bretdavidson.github.io/2017/2017-dsvil/README.md

 # DSVIL 2017
-## The Scholar’s Backpack: Using virtual environments to scientific computing.
+## Exploring reproducible scientific computing using Vagrant, Ansible, and Anaconda.